 In November 2014 and December 2014, respectively, our board of directors adopted and our shareholders approved our 2014 Israeli Share Incentive Plan, or the 2014 Plan.
 The 2014 Plan replaced our 2003 Plan.
-We are no longer granting options under the 2014 Plan because it was superseded by the 2017 Plan, although previously granted awards remain outstanding.
-As of June 30, 2018, we had options to purchase 1,120,624 Ordinary C shares outstanding under the 2014 Plan with a weighted-average exercise price of 0.25.
+We are no longer granting options under the 2014 Plan because it was superseded by our 2017 Share Incentive Plan, or the 2017 Plan, although previously granted awards remain outstanding.
+As of December 31, 2018, following the conversion of the Ordinary C shares into ordinary shares in connection with our initial public offering, we had options to purchase 1,112,250 Ordinary Shares outstanding under the 2014 Plan with a weighted-average exercise price of \$0.25.